Best Payroll Loans

 • Charges a 3.00% origination fee

-Businesses with fluctuating revenue may want to consider Fora Financial’s revenue advance.
-Instead of a predictable repayment schedule, revenue advances charge a fixed percentage of your daily or weekly sales, meaning you’ll owe less when business is slow.
-As an added bonus, you can receive funds as quickly as 24 hours after approval and enjoy a discount by paying your advance off early.
+Businesses with fluctuating revenue should consider Fora Financial’s revenue advance.
+Instead of a fixed repayment schedule, payments are based on a percentage of your daily or weekly sales, meaning you’ll owe less when business is slow.
+Funds arrive within 24 hours of approval, and paying the loan off early earns a discount.

 • Minimum credit score: 570